-In conjunction with the November 2017 restructuring and retirement of long-term debt (See, "- Note 9 - Restructured debt liability"), we established a \$15 million long-term liability for contingent AEROSURF® development milestone payments potentially due under the Exchange and Termination Agreement dated as of October 27, 2017 (Exchange and Termination Agreement), between ourselves and affiliates of Deerfield Management Company L.P.
+In conjunction with the November 2017 restructuring and retirement of long-term debt (See, "- Note 9 - Restructured debt liability"), we established a \$15 million long-term liability for contingent AEROSURF regulatory and commercial milestone payments, beginning with the filing for marketing approval in the United States, potentially due under the Exchange and Termination Agreement dated as of October 27, 2017 (Exchange and Termination Agreement), between ourselves and affiliates of Deerfield Management Company L.P.
 (Deerfield).
-The liability has been recorded at full value of the contingent milestones and will continue to be carried at full value until the milestones are achieved and paid or milestones are not achieved and the liability is written off as a gain on debt restructuring.
+The liability has been recorded at full value of the contingent milestones are achieved and paid or milestones are not achieved and the liability is written off as a gain on debt restructuring.